Eva Solo Coffee Brewing Tutorial

 #6 Wait 4 Minutes and Pour

 At the 4-minute mark, the coffee has finished brewing.
 Serve.
-Notice how in the photo, I have one finger holding the filter back.
+Notice how I have one finger holding the filter back in the photo.
 Although the filter should be secure, I once had it wiggle free and land inside my coffee.
 It is better to hold it in place while pouring.
 Safety first!

 When pouring coffee from the Eva Solo, I advise holding the filter at the top with a finger.
 This is extra insurance in the event the filter isn’t secure.

 The Eva Solo website states that the neoprene cover can keep the coffee warm for up to 30 minutes.
 Ignore that tip.
-As long as the water and coffee grounds are touching, the brewing is still happening.
-Once the 4-minute brewing cycle has been completed, pour out all the coffee.
+The brewing is still happening as long as the water and coffee grounds are touching.
+Once the 4-minute brewing cycle has been completed, pour all the coffee.
 You can always brew more.

 What I like about the neoprene cover is it protects me from the glass.
-One, I don’t burn myself by touching the side of the brewer.
+One, I don’t burn myself by touching the brewer’s side.
 Two, the neoprene cover provides some structural protection to the glass.
-Over the years, I’ve shattered a few french press brewers.
-I do not ever expect that will happen with the Eva Solo, but if it did, at least the glass and coffee won’t go everywhere.
+Over the years, I’ve shattered a few French press brewers.
+I never expected that to happen with the Eva Solo, but if it did, at least the glass and coffee wouldn’t go everywhere.
 It’ll all be contained inside the zipper.

 The only downside to the Eva Solo is the cost.
-As of this writing, you can find one on Amazon for just under $100.
+You can find one on Amazon for just under $100 as of this writing.
 Is it worth it?
-For me, it is totally worth that price.
+For me, it is worth that price.
 I love mine.
-Also, because the Eva Solo is far less popular than the French Press, it makes for a unique gift for coffee fans
+Also, the Eva Solo is far less popular than the French Press, making it a unique gift for coffee fans.

 Resources